ggiallo28/aws-cloudformation-macros/Template/README.md

 - let user to provide git credentials as aws secret

-- extend cloudformation filed support, ex findinmap or metadata
+- use metadata

+- select commit tag